Walk-In Shower Ideas

 Walk-in showers are designed without curbs or with very low curbs to step over, so you can practically walk right into them.
-They're helpful for people with mobility issues, as well as families with children, pets or elderly household members, and they can be used by anyone who simply prefers them over regular showers and tubs.
+They're helpful for people with mobility issues, as well as families with children, pets or elderly household members.
+Plus, they can be used by anyone who simply prefers them over regular showers and tubs.

 Walk-in showers without doors are also easy to clean and give bathrooms an airy, spacious look.
 Use this guide to find inspiring walk-in shower ideas as you plan for new construction or a remodel.

 Choosing a Walk-In Shower for Your Bathroom

 Here a few things to consider when you’re remodeling a bathroom to add a walk-in shower or installing one for the first time:

 - Local building and plumbing code requirements vary from state to state.
 Consult with a local building official or bath designer when planning the size of your walk-in shower.